Oil Market Surges On Shock Output Cuts - UrduPoint

 Oil Market Surges On Shock Output Cuts

-World oil prices soared Monday after several top producers led by Saudi Arabia sprang surprise output cuts despite already angering the United States with a similar move last year
+World oil prices soared Monday while equity markets mostly won modest increases after several top producers led by Saudi Arabia sprang surprise output cuts

-London, (UrduPoint / Pakistan Point News - 3rd Apr, 2023 ):World oil prices soared Monday after several top producers led by Saudi Arabia sprang surprise output cuts despite already angering the United States with a similar move last year.
+New York, (UrduPoint / Pakistan Point News - 4th Apr, 2023 ):World oil prices soared Monday while equity markets mostly won modest increases after several top producers led by Saudi Arabia sprang surprise output cuts.

 Crude futures surged almost eight percent at one stage, a day after multiple members of the OPEC+ exporters' alliance unexpectedly slashed production by a total of more than one million barrels per day.

-The shock reduction will start in May and last until the end of the year, with OPEC+ saying Monday it involves Algeria, Gabon, Iraq, Kazakhstan, Kuwait, Oman, Saudi Arabia and the United Arab Emirates.
+The shock reduction will start in May and last until the end of the year, with OPEC+ saying Monday the move involves Algeria, Gabon, Iraq, Kazakhstan, Kuwait, Oman, Saudi Arabia and the United Arab Emirates.

 It came on top of a decision from Russia -- also an OPEC+ member -- to extend a cut of 500,000 barrels per day.